The Plight of the Flightless Cormorant

-“Get out there and loot!” she seemed to squawk as she roughly shoved her mate out of the nest.
+The Flightless Cormorant is found only in the Galapagos.“Get out there and loot!” she seemed to squawk as she roughly shoved her mate out of the nest.
 He looked about, spotted a nest whose residents had temporarily left unattended, snatched some nesting material from it, and hurried back to his sweetie who nuzzled him appreciatively before sending him out again on another pillaging mission.

 Cameras clicking away, we watched this domestic scene of Flightless Cormorants, only a few feet away from us.